Readify/madskillz/Engineering.md

 > I am a consultant, an architect, and a communicator and a problem solver.
 I am the go-to person in the general technology area.
 I represent the technical brilliance that Readify brings to the market.

 #### I am known for my technical knowledge
 - I am sharing my on-the-job learning and experiences with others so they can be more effective in their roles.
+This may include (but is not limited to) speaking at conferences and user groups, writing books or blog posts, answering Stack Overflow or forum questions, contributing on Teams and tech@, or running internal Brown Bags or workshops.
 - I am actively involved in helping guide others through tough technical challenges.
 - I contribute to open source projects.
 - I am a greatly desired team member for Readify projects.